South Dakota vs. Wayfair, Inc., also known as the “Wayfair decision,” is a Supreme Court ruling ushering in a whole new tax era… potentially.

 Now other states will mimic South Dakota’s law

-Many states will follow South Dakota’s lead.
-States will mimic the four things from South Dakota’s tax law, listed above, effectively creating carbon copy tax code.
+Many states are following South Dakota’s lead.
+States mimic the four things from South Dakota’s tax law, listed above, effectively creating carbon copy tax code.
 (And here lies the possibility for simplification!)

 So, which other states should you keep an eye on?
 Minnesota issued a press release that they’re examining the Court ruling and their tax laws, promising more guidance to come.
-Other states making moves include: Washington, Wyoming, Wisconsin, Vermont, Tennessee, North Dakota, Mississippi, Maine, Louisiana, Kentucky, Iowa, Indiana, Illinois, Hawaii, Georgia, Connecticut, and Alabama.
+Other states making moves include: Washington, Wyoming, Wisconsin, Vermont, Tennessee, Texas, Pennsylvania, North Dakota, New York, Mississippi, Maine, Louisiana, Kentucky, Iowa, Indiana, Illinois, Hawaii, Georgia, Connecticut, California, and Alabama.

 All in all, what’s the impact?